 As Muslims, we know that gratitude should be an essential aspect of our personality.
 But as we live busy lives in this complicated world it is easy to forget all the blessings in our lives and to focus on the negatives.
-Allah (SWT) says in the Qur’an, habit of complaining
+Allah (SWT) says in the Qur’an, the habit of complaining

 Remember Me, I will remember you, and be thankful to Me, and do not be ungrateful to Me.
 (2:152).

 There are several verses like this in the Qur’an where Allah reminds us to be grateful for our own benefit.
-One such poem appears in Surah Luqman (31) where Allah (SWT) says, habit of complaining
+One such poem appears in Surah Luqman (31) where Allah (SWT) says, the habit of complaining

 And certainly, We gave wisdom to Luqman, saying: Be grateful to Allah.
 And whoever is grateful, he is only grateful for his own soul; and whoever is ungrateful, then surely Allah is Self-sufficient, Praised.
 (31:12).

 There are several gems one can extract from this single verse.
 Firstly, Allah has given Luqman knowledge; what was this experience? the practice of criticizing

 Being Grateful to Allah is the key :

 To be grateful to Allah; that being thankful is beneficial to the individual, and that Allah does not need us to be thankful to Him.
 He is Self-Sufficient and is continuously praised for His creation.
 Allah (SWT) gives this wisdom of gratefulness to Luqman not out of His own need but because Allah knows the effect gratefulness has on an individual.
 Research continuously shows that gratefulness reduces stress and improves life satisfaction while complaining does the opposite.
 Therefore, it is a good idea to overcome the habit of complaining.

 Here are a few tips to overcome complaining: